Women in Science and Engineering (WISE@QMUL)

 - Examine the current status quo by raising awareness and sparking discussion;

-- Establish lasting networks via informal networking and exposure to female role models;
+- Establish lasting networks via informal networking and exposure to diverse role models;

 - Expand career path options within STEM by introducing members to unconventional careers and giving advice on traditional careers; and

-- Equip future leaders by catalysing personal development for both men and women, with particular focus on communication skills and diversity management.
+- Equip future leaders by catalysing personal development for all, with particular focus on communication skills and diversity management.